Updated: August 14, 2023

 Now for hair color – if you just want a subtle change, then your most economical option would be to buy a commercial hair dye and just do it yourself.
 They’re cheaper and not much different from what salons use.
 Just be sure to carefully follow the instructions.
 However, if you’re going for some drastic changes, I’d advise that you solely seek professional assistance.

 Simply go natural and just accessorize with the right attitude.

-Hairstylists get a commission on every service you avail so they’ll naturally push recommendations while casually chatting with you.
+Hairstylists get a commission on every service you avail, so they’ll naturally push recommendations while casually chatting with you.
 Don’t believe them when they say you urgently need a hot oil treatment or you’d look better after a hair spa.
-If you went to the salon because you believe that you simply need a hair cut, then just get a hair cut.
+If you go to the salon because you believe that you simply need a haircut, then just get a haircut.

 It pays to be loyal to a specific salon, but don’t be afraid to try others, especially the inexpensive franchises, now and then.
-Moreover, don’t let your stylist persuade you into availing services you don’t need, but always remember to give a tip.
+Moreover, don’t let your stylist persuade you to avail services you don’t need, but always remember to give a tip.

 Finally, here are some more simple tips on how you can save money on hair care:

 - Try not to shampoo and condition every day.
 Every other day usually works fine.